Canisius College, Jakarta

 Canisius College (Kolese Kanisius) is a private Catholic secondary school for boys, located in Menteng, Central Jakarta, Java, Indonesia.
 The school was founded by the Indonesian Province of the Society of Jesus in 1927.

-Motto

-The motto of the school is Ad Maiorem Dei Gloriam, Latin for "For the Greater Glory of God".

 Administration structure

 The school is led by a rector, who oversees the senior and junior high school directors (principals).
 Each principal has three vice principals, one each for curricular affairs, general affairs, and student affairs, the last one more commonly known as the prefect inside the school.
 The rector, principals, and prefects traditionally are ordained Jesuit priests.

 History

 1927–1931

 Canisius' history began on 26 October 1926, with the arrival of Dr. J. Kurris, its first director.
 On 1 June 1927, the first class of AMS (Algemene Middelbare School) was started in a plot of land at Mentengweg.
 The plot of land included a 19th-century Indies Empire house where the school initially operated.
 The construction continued, and a new plot of land was bought.
 The land was intended to be used as the construction site of a new house.
 The construction was finished on 1 July 1929.
 On 26 October 1931, Canisius College achieved official status with the appointment of Fr.
 A. van Hoof, SJ, as its first rector.